hsnakkaya/hurriyet_emlak_scraper/README.md

 -ilce_var: list of districts to be scraped (optional argument; if used, must use only one item in il_var)

--add_headers: Boolean (otional argument, defaults to true.
+-add_headers: Boolean (optional argument, defaults to true.
 If you wish to append new data to an existing csv make it False)